-Recently Jesse joined John Zorn’s The Song Project, along with Mike Patton and Sofia Rei, writing lyrics for various Zorn compositions and singing them at festivals worldwide with an all-star band that features Marc Ribot on guitar, John Medeski on keyboards, and Zorn conducting.
-A limited edition of vinyl 45s has just been released on Tzadik Records (tzadik.com).
+In 2013 Jesse joined John Zorn’s The Song Project, along with Mike Patton and Sofia Rei, writing lyrics for various Zorn compositions and singing them at festivals worldwide with an all-star band that features Marc Ribot on guitar, John Medeski on keyboards, and Zorn conducting.
+Two albums of the group have been released on.

 Since then, production credits include albums for Julian Lage, Forro In The Dark, and Petra Haden, who recorded an entire album of Jesse’s songs, entitled “Seemed Like A Good Idea – Petra Haden Sings Jesse Harris” (Sunnyside Records).
 Harris and Haden are currently on tour in support of that release.

 Singer/songwriter Jesse Harris has made a career out of crafting stunning songs that are impactful no matter how they are expressed.
 The most effective vehicle for his compositions has been with his own voice and with the duo, Star Rover.
 For his new recording, Music for Chameleons, Harris expands the ensemble and creative input to create a collection of songs that are broad in scope and powerful in performance.